AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_User.md

 ## `Get Header for User's Preferences`

-Validate that there are preferences for a User.
+Validate that there are preferences for a user.
 This endpoint is identical
             to the GET one but it does not return any objects in the body.

 ### Request